daved/echoes/README.md

     go get github.com/daved/goecho/...

-Package echo provides a simple udp echo example and dockerfile.
-An https request is also sent before the echo server runs in order to ensure that the docker container has working access to the net lib and ca-certs.
+goecho is a simple udp echo example.
+An https request is also sent before the echo server runs in order to ensure that a docker container built from the provided dockerfile has working access to the net lib and ca-certs.

 ## Usage